panchorifa/diaspora/README.md

-# Diaspora Stream
+# Diaspora Stream Crawler

-Python cli to retrieve diaspora stream for a given user
+Python CLI to crawl diaspora main stream for a given user with the help of a headless browser

 ## CLI can be used to...

-* Crawl stream posts
+* Crawl diaspora stream for any user
-* Retrieve stats for the last 100 stream posts
+* Provide diaspora stats for the last 100 posts

 ### Examples